 Despite this growing demand, immune-related claims for food and beverages within Europe are still considered to be somewhat ‘niche’, due to strict regulations.
 In the two years up to March 2020, within all of Europe, less than 1% of food and drink launches in France have had an immune health claim.
 It is increasingly evident that there is opportunity for growth and potential for brands to flourish in this space.

 So, what do consumers look for in immune health products?
 Kerry’s recent consumer research revealed the importance of science-backed immune-health ingredients and products, which demonstrate safety and efficacy.

 Globally, 39% of the consumers we surveyed said seeing claims based on research or scientific data would make them more likely to buy a healthy lifestyle product, with this figure slightly higher in some European countries such as Italy (41%) and Spain (40%).
 Transparency was also a key factor: almost half (45%) of consumers in Spain said they wanted to see the benefits of a healthy lifestyle product explained on its packaging.

 What’s happening in Europe’s immune health markets can be described as an evolution.
 While the pandemic makes it more important than ever that companies act responsibly and demonstrate a commitment to safety, efficacy and scientific research, consumers’ requirements have not changed.
 They want trust, transparency and scientific substantiation.

-Wellmune®, a natural food, beverage and supplement ingredient, is built the way it is because it works, and because it meets consumers’ demands for transparency with research supported immune health benefits.
+Wellmune®, a l food, beverage and supplement ingredient, is built the way it is because it works, and because it meets consumers’ demands for transparency with research supported immune health benefits.
 Wellmune is the only yeast beta glucan backed by over a dozen published, peer-reviewed clinical studies, and has regulatory approval in major markets, including novel food approval in Europe.